Blue grosbeak: Description

 The male blue grosbeak is deep blue, with both black and brown on its wings.
 The female is mostly brown.
 Both sexes are distinguished by their large, deep bill and double wing bars.
 These features, as well as the grosbeak's relatively larger size, distinguish this species from the indigo bunting.
 Length can range from 14 to 19 cm and wingspan is from 26 to 29 cm.
 Body mass is typically from 26 to 31.5 g.

 Distribution and habitat

-This is a migratory bird, with nesting grounds across most of the southern half of the United States and much of northern Mexico, migrating south to Central America and in very small numbers to northern South America; the southernmost record comes from eastern Ecuador.
+This is a migratory bird, with nesting grounds across most of the southern half of the United States and much of northern Mexico.
+The range of this species has expanded northward over the past century or two, likely aided by the clearing of forests by humans.

+They are uncommon within their range, migrating south to Central America and in very small numbers to northern South America; the southernmost record comes from eastern Ecuador.

 This species is found in partly open habitat with scattered trees, riparian woodland, scrub, thickets, cultivated lands, woodland edges, overgrown fields, or hedgerows.

 Behavior and ecology

 Breeding

 The blue grosbeak nests in a low tree or bush or a tangle of vegetation, usually about 1–2.5 m above ground, often at the edge of an open area.